-Mapping Data Flow is a new feature of Azure Data Factory.
-It is currently under limited public preview and is not subject to Azure customer SLA provisions.
+Azure Data Factory Mapping Data Flow is currently a public preview feature and is not subject to Azure customer SLA provisions.

 Azure Data Factory Mapping Data Flow has a debug mode, which can be switched on with the Data Flow Debug button at the top of the design surface.
 When designing data flows, setting debug mode on will allow you to interactively watch the data shape transform while you build and debug your data flows.
 The Debug session can be used both in Data Flow design sessions as well as during pipeline debug execution of data flows.

 When Debug mode is on, you will interactively build your data flow with an active Spark cluster.
 The session will close once you turn debug off in Azure Data Factory.
 You should be aware of the hourly charges incurred by Azure Databricks during the time that you have the debug session turned on.